laravel/docs/billing.md

 <a name="retrieving-customers"></a>
 ### Retrieving Customers

 You can retrieve a customer by their Stripe ID using the `Cashier::findBillable` method.
-This will return an instance of the Billable model:
+This method will return an instance of the billable model:

     use Laravel\Cashier\Cashier;